 Companies operating globally in sectors associated with higher stakeholder risk can benefit from a human rights management strategy.
 Case studies from various industries show that human rights due diligence practices not only limit viola...

-Business has previously regarded the protection of human rights as a moral imperative.
-Today, human rights management and due diligence policies are required for good governance and an obligation for operating in the global market.
-The c...
+A strategy for risk management and proactive stakeholder engagement Business has previously regarded the protection of human rights as a moral imperative.
+Today, human rights management and due diligence policies are required for good go...